 - 1. Apply scientific methods and research procedures to investigate questions related to biology. - 2.
 Employ proper techniques and procedures for biological investigations such as: microscopy, magnification, population sampling, scientific illustration, dissection, data collection and data analysis. - 3.
 Research, evaluate and present scientific information as relevant to issues in biology and society.

 BIOL 124 Environment and Ecology (3) KCC AA/DB and KCC AS/NS

-Prerequisite(s): A grade of "C" or higher in ENG 22 or qualification for ENG 100 or qualification for ESL 100.
+Prerequisite(s): Qualification for ENG 100 or ESL 100 or higher level course.